Advantages And Disadvantages of Irrigation

 (iv) Employment

-During the constructions of irrigation works, employment is provided.
+During the construction of irrigation works, employment is provided.

 Disadvantages of Irrigation

 1. The enormous supply of irrigation water tempts the cultivators to use more water than required.
-Due to Excess water supplied to the field, which leads to percolating water into the soil.
-Hence, due to the constant percolation groundwater table would be raised and will prompt waterlogging.
+Due to excess water supply to the field, water percolates into the soil.
+Hence, due to the constant percolation, the groundwater table would be raised and will prompt waterlogging.

 2. The groundwater can get polluted due to seepage of the nitrates (applied to the soil as fertilizers) into the groundwater.